Star Wars: Knights of the Old Republic Vol. 1: Commencement

-It's a great feeling having one of these under my belt.
-I read the first Star Wars "trade" — the Ballantine mass-market paperback collecting Marvel's six-issue adaptation, at right — the night before I went to see the first movie.
+It was a great feeling getting one of these under my belt.
+I read the first Star Wars "trade" — the Ballantine mass-market paperback collecting Marvel's six-issue adaptation — the night before I went to see the first movie.
 Only took about 30 years to do one of my own!

 - There are a few proofreading catches which I won't get into -- all were pretty minor.
 (We did fix Shad Jelavan's name in what had been #6.)
 The only real substantive change is the naming of a character who wasn't named in the previous comics.
 (I can hear you all riffling through the back issues now.)
 Substantive?
 Hmmm....